techwriterkoduje/cake-conf-2025-git-for-docs/modules/02-config.md

 Git stores several pieces of personal and behavior information in a configuration file.

-This module shows how to configure basic settings for your day-to-day work
+This module shows how to configure basic settings for your day-to-day work.

 ## Where config lives